What is a ground lease?

 - The lease rent paid by the tenant to the landlord may be treated as a business expense and help reduce the tenant’s taxable profit.
 As noted in point 4 below, the lease rent would be considered income in the landlord’s books of account.

-- A ground lease does not result in a capital gain for the property owner as there is no land sale.
+- A ground lease does not result in a capital gain for the property owner, as there is no land sale.

 - Before signing a ground lease, tenants should ensure the property owner has the legal authority to lease the land.